 On Tuesday, Feb.
 4, AIR hosted an online panel discussion with the pilot teams.
 Each team focused on different care journeys which include: maternity care, cancer treatment, rehabilitation for people who experienced a traumatic brain injury and can no longer speak for themselves, and in-center dialysis.
 All teams included at least one patient or caregiver as team member and practiced authentic partnership.

 Below you will find more details about each of the four pilot teams that participated in the panel discussion:

 - Development of a Goal-Directed Care Planning Process and Evaluation Measure for Individuals Receiving Hemodialysis

 This project team of researchers and patients developed a goal-directed care planning process to better align dialysis care and patient-identified goals and priorities.
 This patient-driven process includes routine symptom assessment and a companion measure reflecting how the dialysis care a patient receives fits with the patient’s goals.

 - Redefining Functional Status: Patient-Led Cancer Outcome Measurement

-This project team of cancer survivors and advocates developed a set of measurement concepts to assesses individuals’ functional status following cancer diagnosis.
+This project team of cancer survivors and advocates developed a set of measurement concepts to assess individuals’ functional status following cancer diagnosis.
 This set of concepts includes patient-reported outcomes and accompanying process measures for routine assessment of functional status, during and after treatment, and timely actions in response to assessments.

 Co-presenters: Rebecca Esparza, Shelley Fuld Nasso